gitpan/App-pathed/README.md

 # DESCRIPTION

 The Bash `PATH` environment variable contains a colon-separated list of paths.
-`pathed` - "path editor" - can split the path, append, prepend or remove elements, remove duplicates and reassemble it.
+Platforms other than UNIX might use a different separator; `pathed` uses the default separator for the current OS. `pathed` - "path editor" - can split the path, append, prepend or remove elements, remove duplicates and reassemble it.

 The result is then printed so you can assign it to the `PATH` variable.
 If `--split` is used, each path element is printed on a separate line, so you can